turingschool/front-end-curriculum/lessons/node.md

 ### The Server
 There are many different types of servers, but when we are building web applications, we're most concerned with what's called a **Web Server** or an **HTTP Server**.
 You'll often hear these two terms used interchangeably, or simply shortened to "server".

 An **HTTP Server** handles any network requests by providing responses that can be HTML pages, files, or data.
 For example, when we navigate to [https://www.turing.io/](https://www.turing.io/) in our browser (**Web Client**), we are really making a request to an HTTP server.
 The server is then responding with all of the HTML needed to render the page.
-We can even visually see this by looking in the 'Nework' tab of our developer tools:
+We can even visually see this by looking in the 'Network' tab of our developer tools:

 ![network requests][network-requests]